hyron-group/reference/plugins-development/build-plugins.md

 After that, you need to write logic for middleware.
 What do you want to do with this

-Hyron supports a mechanism that allows plugins to communicate with each other, and with that router itself, to increase the flexibility of plugins.
+➜ **Fact** : Hyron supports a mechanism that allows plugins to communicate with each other, and with that router itself, to increase the flexibility of plugins.

-By having access to the 'this' variable, on that range is the entire router
+➜ **Fact** : By having access to the 'this' variable, on that range is the entire router

 With this variable, you can access some of the default variables loaded by Hyron.
 These special variables start with a '\$' character